raychan6/lebron-james-data-analysis/README.md

 # Lebron James: The New Michael Jordan

-## Can we find any interesting insights from analyzing LeBron James's stats (2003-2022)?
+## Question: Can we find any interesting insights from analyzing LeBron James's stats (2003-2022)?

 ### The PDF file walks through our methods and findings.
 Below is a summary: